craigbarnes/dte/mk/feature-test/README.md

 * Source files under [`src/`] that use constructs like e.g. `#if HAVE_EXAMPLE` should use `#include "feature.h"` before any other includes and should be given an explicit dependency on `src/feature.h` in [`mk/build.mk`].
+* Pre-processor `#if` or `#ifdef` guard blocks should be kept as small as is reasonably possible; ideally to just the single line where an extended feature is used (i.e. to avoid undefined symbol errors).
+Early `return` (and the resulting dead code elimination) should be used in all other cases, so that less code is hidden by these guard blocks and more code is checked by the compiler, regardless of which pre-processor defines are in effect.
 * Some platforms implement stubs for some extended functions, which simply fail at runtime and set [`errno`] to `ENOSYS`.
 See `xpipe2()` in [`src/util/fd.c`] for an example of how to handle this.